GeWu-Lab/CSOL_TPAMI2021/README.md

 ### Running Procedure

-For experiments on Music, AudioSet-instrument and VGGSound, the training and evaluation procedures are similar, respectively under the folder `music-exp` and `audioset-instrument`.
+For experiments on Music/VGGSound and AudioSet-instrument, the training and evaluation procedures are similar, respectively under the folder `code/CSOL/data/data_indicator` and `code/audioset-instrument`.
 Here, we take the experiments on Music dataset as an example.

 #### Data Preparation